The Acorn Analytics Origin Story

 - Very few people understand what a data scientist is

-This could be someone who is another native guide—another expert on some part of the information jungle—or it could be someone who wants to understand the data wilderness a little better.
+This could be someone who is another native guide.
+Another expert on some part of the information jungle.
+Or it could be someone who wants to understand the data wilderness a little better.
 Alternatively, it could simply be someone who is in very different territory and has a story to tell.
 Not of the jungle, but the desert, or the tundra, or some other terrain.
 Conversations like this allow me to work on a shared map for our entire digital, data-rich world—regardless of sector, or industry, or background, or ambitions.